Consider 9 healthy dog breeds with the longest lifespans

 An intelligent breed, Cocker Spaniels are easily trained and make excellent family pets.

-They are often used as therapy dogs because they are so good at catching human emotions.
+They are often used as therapy dogs because they excel at picking up on human emotions.
 If properly socialized, they get along well with children and other animals.
-They love attention and need daily exercise but do not require a lot of space, making them ideal for city living.
+They love attention and require daily exercise, but do not need a lot of space, making them ideal for city living.

 Final thoughts on the longest-living dog breeds